SLAM (Simultaneous Localization and Mapping)

 Why SLAM Matters

 SLAM has been the subject of technical research for many years.
-But with vast improvements in computer processing speed and the availability of low-cost sensors such as cameras and laser range finders, SLAM is now used for practical applications in a growing number of fields.
+But with vast improvements in computer processing speed and the availability of low-cost sensors such as cameras and laser range finders, SLAM algorithms are now used for practical applications in a growing number of fields.

 To understand why SLAM is important, let's look at some of its benefits and application examples.